-By spending the time and effort to find best-fit suppliers up-front, it’s possible for companies to boost efficiency and increase visibility across global supply chains.
+By spending the time and effort to find best-fit suppliers up-front, companies can boost efficiency, increase supply chain visibility, and ensure alignment with ESG and due diligence obligations.
 Here’s how.

 What is Supplier Selection?

 Supplier selection is the process of choosing a supplier to provide specific products or components for your business.
-The goal of supplier selection goes beyond physical products.
-However, to encompass the broader business-to-business relationship you’ll want to partner with suppliers that share similar business values and approaches.
-This helps create a mutually-beneficial arrangement for both parties.
+The goal of supplier selection goes beyond sourcing physical goods — it encompasses the broader business-to-business relationship, ensuring you partner with suppliers that share your organization’s values, ethical standards, and compliance posture.
+Under CSDDD and LkSG, this due diligence obligation now extends to a supplier’s own supply chain, making thorough vetting a legal requirement for many companies operating in or selling into the EU.

-Worth noting?
-The terms “supplier” and “vendor” are often used interchangeably.
-While some industries have a preference for one or the other, they’re functionally the same when it comes to selecting your best fit.
+Worth noting: the terms “supplier” and “vendor” are often used interchangeably.
+While some industries have a preference for one or the other, they are functionally equivalent when it comes to the selection and due diligence process.

 What are the Four Stages of Supplier Selection?

-Given the complexity of the end-to-end supplier selection process, it helps to break the process down into four manageable stages.
+Given the complexity of end-to-end supplier selection — particularly when compliance with CSDDD, LkSG, or CSRD is required — it helps to break the process into four manageable stages.

 Stage 1: Identify your needs